-This excerpt from a commentary on the Diatessaron by Saint Ephrem (1, 18-19: SC 121, 52-53) is is a testimony to the rich, inexhaustible treasure that is the Sacred Scriptures.
-The Bible is like a Spring which never runs dry, which always has the ability to satisfy our thirst for God and his truth.
-This selection is used in the Roman Catholic Office of Readings for the 6th Sunday in Ordinary Time with the accompanying biblical reading drawn from Proverbs 1:1-7, 20-33.
+This excerpt from Saint Ephrem is is a testimony to the rich, inexhaustible treasure that is Sacred Scripture.
+God’s Word is like a Spring which never runs dry, which always has the ability to satisfy our thirst for God and his truth

 Lord, who can comprehend even one of your words?
 We lose more of it than we grasp, like those who drink from a living spring.
 For God’s word offers different facets according to the capacity of the listener, and the Lord has portrayed his message in many colors, so that whoever gazes upon it can see in it what suits him.
 Within it he has buried manifold treasures, so that each of us might grow rich in seeking them out.